cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

     .read    = my_read,
 };
 ```
-where `my_read` is a function that implements `read`.
+where `my_read` is a function that implements the `read` operation on the given file structure.
 The prototype of your read function should of course be:
 ```
 ssize_t my_read (struct file* , char* , size_t, loff_t* );
 ```
 The declaration of the `THIS_MODULE` macro is contained in the `linux/module.h` header file.
+ It will label the handler with the name of the module.

 If we assign 0 to the major parameter, then the function will allocate a major device number (i.e. the value it returns) on its own, which allows us to not know in advance which major device numbers are taken.

 <hr>

-## Implementing a Character Device Driver
+### Implementing a Character Device Driver

 Your main task is to give an implementation of five functions: `read`, `write`, `llseek`, `open`, `release`.
 You must name your functions:
 ```